 Used Car: 2012 Nissan Sentra Review

-With a poor safety score and unimpressive performance, critics said there are better small cars than the 2012 Nissan Sentra.
+With a poorer ride quality than rivals and a noisy CVT, critics said there are better small cars than the 2012 Nissan Sentra.

 Reviewers said that the 2012 Nissan Sentra doesn’t offer as comfortable a ride as many of its small car rivals.
 However, some appreciated that the sportier SE-R trim offers better handling than the base model.
 Similarly, critics said the four-cylinder engine in the base model is adequate, while the SE-R model feels much faster, thanks to a more powerful four-cylinder engine.
 Auto journalists also offered mixed reviews of the Sentra’s transmission choices.
 One reviewer said that the manual transmission doesn’t feel especially precise, while another noted that the available continuously variable transmission (CVT) is noisy.
 Still, other reviewers said the CVT makes the most of the base four-cylinder engine’s power.
 The Sentra achieves up to 27/34 mpg city/highway, which is OK for the class.